-Adkins said the city could privatize EMS services or not have them at all.
-He declined to comment on Picard’s suggestion until he receives an opinion from the city’s law department.
+Adkins said the city could privatize EMS services, or not have them at all.
+He said he would seek an opinion from the city’s law department.

-Picard, who recently told the Journal-News he is not running for re-election, suggested issuing a court summons to a person who overdoses and ordering them to complete community service to work off the costs of the EMS run and Narcan.
+Picard, who recently told the Journal-News he is not running for re-election in the fall, suggested issuing a court summons to a person who overdoses and ordering them to complete community service to work off the costs of the EMS run and Narcan.

 He said arresting those who overdose only adds more costs to city taxpayers and strains the city jail and court system.